 5. Dassie Rat

-Learn More: Rockjumper
+Learn More: Rock Jumper Birding

 6. Deathwatch Beetle

-Learn More: Ask an Entomologist
+Learn More: Ask An Entomologist

 7. Deer